 How Long Does It Take to Get a Master’s Degree in Substance Abuse Counseling?

 Completing a master’s degree in substance abuse counseling requires an average of 45 credit hours and takes two years to complete.
 Factors that affect the timeline include whether you attend school full time or part time, whether you transfer credits, and whether you possess work experience that qualifies you to skip courses.
 By reducing the number of credit hours needed to complete a master’s program, you can minimize your out-of-pocket costs since most online programs charge per credit hour.
 Whether a program requires an internship or clinical rotation also impacts your graduation date.
 Part-time students or individuals with responsibilities that limit their time for an internship or rotation may take longer to graduate.
-Once you select a program, develop an academic plan with your adviser to ensure timely completion of your master’s degree.
+Once you select a program, develop an academic plan with your advisor to ensure timely completion of your master’s degree.

 Courses in an Online Master’s in Substance Abuse Counseling Program